zsviczian/obsidian-excalidraw-plugin/README.md

 - I have seen two cases when adding a stencil library did not work.
 In both cases, the end solution was a reinstall of Obsidian.
 The root cause is not clear, but maybe because of  the incremental updates of Obsidian from an early version.

 ## Feedback, questions, ideas, problems
-By clicking [here](https://github.com/zsviczian/obsidian-excalidraw-plugin/issues) you can create an issue to report a bug, suggest an improvement for this plugin, ask a question, etc.
+Join the conversation about the Excalidraw plugin on [forum.obsidian.md](https://forum.obsidian.md/t/excalidraw-full-featured-sketching-plugin-in-obsidian)

+Please head over to [GitHub](https://github.com/zsviczian/obsidian-excalidraw-plugin/issues) to report a bug or request an enhancement.

 ## Say Thank You
 If you are enjoying Excalidraw then please support my work and enthusiasm by buying me a coffee on [https://ko-fi/zsolt](https://ko-fi.com/zsolt).